Der-Hensel/EasyPCA/README.md

 click the install button and wait til the process finished

 ## The ANOVA App
 To start the ANOVA App click on the Button that says "Run ANOVA", and a prompt window should pop up with an ip address.
-Copy this ip address in your browser window.
+Parallel a browser opens up (it takes a bit of time to connect to the servers so don't worryjhm

 ![image](https://user-images.githubusercontent.com/109506200/201372465-b347c222-789a-449e-856f-2166a28e1440.png)